-The Neo4j graph database is used for many use cases and influences the situations of current world leaders by representing effectively how these are connected, allow fraud rings and networks to be surfaced through their common connections, enables business analyst to understand the relationships within their data for better business insights, and help users increase their chances of finding pertinent documents within a network.
+The Open Native Graph Database (ONgDB) is used for many use cases and influences the situations of current world leaders by representing effectively how these are connected, allow fraud rings and networks to be surfaced through their common connections, enables business analyst to understand the relationships within their data for better business insights, and help users increase their chances of finding pertinent documents within a network.

-Any of these connected data examples benefits tremendously from a native graph database like Neo4j.
+Any of these connected data examples benefits tremendously from a native graph database like ONgDB.
 At the same time, there are other scenarios where your data is not a graph.

 - When data entities have no contextual importance via their connections with other data entities